-Psychology licensure in Hawaii is overseen by the state government’s Board of Psychology.
-If you want to become a licensed psychologist in Hawaii, you must obtain a doctoral degree in psychology, submit an application to the Board, earn a certain number of supervised work hours, and pass a national exam.
+Psychology licensure in Hawaii is overseen by the state’s Board of Psychology (the Board).
+If you want to become a licensed psychologist in Hawaii, you must obtain a doctoral degree in psychology, earn 3,800 hours of supervised work hours, and pass a national exam.
 Because this is a complex process that requires a number of steps, we’ve created the following guide to help you navigate it.
 On this page, you’ll find detailed instructions for every step involved in becoming a psychologist in Hawaii.
-We’ve also included answers to questions you may have about psychology licensure, such as:

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step to becoming a licensed psychologist in Hawaii is to earn a bachelor’s degree in any topic (a psychology major is not required).
-Bachelor’s degrees usually take four years—or about 120 credit hours—to finish.
-When you are done with your bachelor’s degree, you will earn either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree, both of which will be accepted by graduate programs in psychology.
+Bachelor’s degrees usually take four years (or about 120 credit hours) to finish.
+If you do not major in psychology, you will likely have to complete additional prerequisite courses before applying to psychology graduate programs.

 If you would like to earn more experience in psychology before applying to doctoral programs, especially if it was not your undergraduate major, you might consider earning a stand-alone master’s degree in psychology after you have finished your bachelor’s degree.
-This is optional, however, as you will likely earn a master’s degree as part of your doctoral program.
-If you choose to pursue a master’s degree in psychology, you may need to meet educational prerequisites and take the Graduate Record Examination before being admitted.
-Master’s degrees in psychology usually take about two years—around 35-45 credit hours—and award either Master of Arts (MA) or Master of Science (MS) degrees.
+This is optional, however, as you may also earn a master’s degree as part of your doctoral program.
+Master’s degrees in psychology usually take about two years, or around 30-40 credit hours.

-The next step towards licensure is to apply for an and complete a doctoral program in psychology.
-These programs award either Doctor of Philosophy (PhD) in psychology or Doctor of Psychology (PsyD) degrees; it can be helpful to understand the differences between them before you apply.
-It usually takes between four and seven years to complete a PsyD or PhD in psychology, depending on the specific program you attend.
+The next step towards licensure is to complete a doctoral program in psychology.
+These programs award either a Doctor of Philosophy (PhD) in Psychology or a Doctor of Psychology (PsyD) degree; it can be helpful to understand the differences between them before you apply.
+It usually takes between four and seven years to complete a PsyD or PhD in Psychology, depending on the specific program you attend.

-To become licensed as a psychologist in Hawaii, you must attend a doctoral program in clinical, counseling, or school psychology (or a combination of these) that is accredited by the American Psychological Association (APA) or is housed in a regionally-accredited institution.
+To become licensed in Hawaii, you must attend a doctoral program in clinical, counseling, or school psychology (or a combination of these) that is accredited by the American Psychological Association (APA) or housed in a regionally-accredited institution.
 Your doctoral program will include an internship, of which 1,900 hours may be counted towards the supervised experience required for licensure.
-Note that if you attend a program that is not APA-accredited, you will need to provide documentation during the application process that your program provided equivalent training, including a one-year predoctoral internship.
+Note that if you attend a program that is not APA-accredited, you will need to provide documentation during the application process that your program provided equivalent training.
 For more information about schools to consider, please visit our Psychology Schools in Hawaii page.

-After you have completed 3,800 hours of supervised experience, you will need to complete the Board’s Application for Licensure – Psychologist form.
+After you have completed 3,800 hours of supervised experience, you will need to submit the Board’s application form.
 The first two pages outline all of the information you will need to submit along with the application.
 Note that your internship and postdoctoral supervisors will need to complete the forms that verify your supervised experience hours.
 If you did not attend an APA-accredited program, you will need to provide specific information about your program’s training (e.g., specific courses taken).
 When the application is complete, submit it to the Board along with a $50 application fee.

-3. Pass the Examination for Professional Practice in Psychology.
+5. Pass the Examination for Professional Practice in Psychology (EPPP).

 Once the Board has reviewed and approved your application, you will be granted approval to take the Examination for Professional Practice in Psychology (EPPP), a national exam measuring broad knowledge of psychology administered by the Association of State and Provincial Psychology Boards (ASPPB).
 There are 225 multiple-choice items on the EPPP and you must earn a scaled score of 500 or higher to pass.
-Fees for the EPPP are $687.50, and your scores will automatically be sent to the Board when you have taken the exam.
+Your scores will automatically be sent to the Board after you have taken the exam.
 There is a EPPP practice exam to help you prepare.

 After the Board receives notification that you have passed the EPPP, they will notify you that you are eligible to receive your license.
 Before they will issue it, you will need to pay a licensing fee, which varies based on the date you are licensed.
 When you receive your license, you may begin practicing independently as a psychologist.

 If you are licensed in another state but planning to move to Hawaii, you will need to obtain a psychology license in Hawaii before you can begin practicing there.
-Luckily, there are several different ways to apply for this if you hold a license in another state.
+There are several different ways to apply for this if you hold a license in another state.
 If you hold a diplomate certificate from the ABPP, a Certificate of Professional Qualification (CPQ) from the ASPPB, or a Health Service Provider credential from the National Register of Health Service Psychologists, you are qualified for licensure in Hawaii.
 If you have been licensed for at least 20 years, you are qualified under the “senior psychologist” designation.

 To keep your Hawaii psychology license active, you will need to renew it by June 30 of every even-numbered year.
 Before you can renew your license, you will need to complete 18 hours of continuing education (CE) activities during each two-year renewal period.
 To count towards this requirement, CE activities must be approved by the APA, the Hawaii Psychological Association (HPA), or other state psychology associations.
 Once you have completed your CE hours, you can renew your license online through MyPVL.
 You will need to pay a fee of $278 each time you renew your license.

-According to the Bureau of Labor Statistics (BLS), the average salary for psychologists in Hawaii (with the exception of postsecondary psychology teachers) is $93,625.1 Postsecondary psychology teachers in the state make an average of $72,500.1
+According to the Bureau of Labor Statistics (BLS), as of May 2021, the average salary for clinical and counseling psychologists in Hawaii was $113,040, and the average salary for “all other” psychologists was $92,060.1 Postsecondary psychology teachers in the state earned an average of $92,990.1

 If you are planning to look for a job as a counseling, clinical, or school psychologist in Hawaii, the outlook is very good.
-The number of these psychology jobs is expected to increase by 13.8% between 2016 and 2026, which is comparable to the projected nationwide growth in this field during the same time period (7.8%).2 “All other” psychologist jobs are expected to grow by 2% and postsecondary psychology teacher jobs by 18.2%.
+The number of these psychology jobs is expected to increase by 14% between 2020 and 2030, which is greater than the projected nationwide growth in this field during the same time period (7.8%).2 “All other” psychologist jobs are expected to grow by 2% and postsecondary psychology teacher jobs by 18.2%.

 Frequently Asked Questions